benchristelcom/benchristelcom.github.io/src/heroes4/midgame-boring.md

 ## Winning every fight the same way
 ## Items you can't use (hero full)
 ## Junk items
+## Reduced rhythm

+Early-game, you're going back to town every week or so to get new spells and troops.
+As the midgame begins, your hero probably has level 1–4 spells already, so instead you begin to send small armies of troops to join your army.

+## Hard-to-estimate fights

+It seems to me that it's easier to know your strength relative to an enemy army early in the game.
+I'm not sure why — maybe because heroes are not very powerful, so army strength is a function of creatures.
+In the midgame, heroes become more of a wildcard, and it's harder to estimate their contribution to army strength.

+I find that the uncertainty leads to me playing more conservatively than I might have to, and leaving most or all of my troops out of most fights to avoid losses.

+## Pointless progression

 What the game seems to want you to do is grow forever: more towns, more heroes, more dwellings, more mines, bigger armies.